 Team, this weekend is going to be hard.
 It's Memorial Day weekend and our Facebook feeds will be full of pictures and tributes to those we've lost to combat and to suicide.
 And it is hard.
 I'm not here to force-feed you some rah-rah message about how life can change; I'm here to stand with you - because this weekend consistently sucks every single year and we need each other right now.

 A lot of us will seriously consider suicide this weekend.
 And I get it.
 I wish I didn't, but I think we all do - and it's fucking awful to feel this way.
 Please do your buddy checks this weekend, and nag the shit out of the people you love.
 Please ask: "are you thinking of suicide right now?" - this doesn't glorify suicide or give anyone ideas, but it does get straight to the point, and this weekend especially that candor is important.

 I've never met a combat-Vet who lost more buddies to war than they did to suicide, and that's not okay.
-Rather than doing 22 push-ups or whatever the fuck people are doing now for suicide awareness, I encourage you to pick up the phone and call someone to check in.
+Rather than doing 22 push-ups or whatever people are doing now for suicide awareness, I encourage you to pick up the phone and call someone to check in.